- 2 minutes to read

 The following image demonstrates the country GDP tree map with a layout calculated using this algorithm.

 To learn more about this algorithm, refer to the Tree Visualization with Tree-Maps: a 2D Space-Filling Approach paper.

 Squarified Layout Algorithm

-The Squarified algorithm layouts items so that width/height ratio will be closer to 1.
-In other words, this algorithm tries to make items similar to square as far as it possible.
+The Squarified algorithm lays out items, so that the width/height ratio will be closer to 1.
+In other words, this algorithm tries to square the layout.